opensafely-core/ehrql/docs/tutorial/setting-up/index.md

 1. Click **Create codespace on main**

-The codespace will open in a new tab.
+It will take roughly two minutes to create the codespace, which will open in a new tab.

 ## Run an OpenSAFELY command